ahoskam/AliExpress-ESP8266-WiFi-Clock/README.md

 2. Open a web browser and enter the IP address
 3. You'll see the main configuration page with the following options:

-### Available Settings
+### Current Features

 - WiFi Configuration
-  - View current connection status
-  - Change WiFi credentials if needed
+  - Configure WiFi credentials

-- Display Settings
-  - Brightness control
-  - Display orientation
-  - Time format (12/24 hour)

 - Weather Settings
   - Location settings
   - Update frequency

+### Planned Enhancements (TODOs)

+- Display Settings
+  - [ ] Brightness control (investigating hardware support)
+  - [ ] Display orientation options
+  - [ ] Time format selection (12/24 hour)

+- Weather Settings
-  - Temperature unit (°C/°F)
+  - [ ] Temperature unit toggle (°C/°F)

 - Time Settings
-  - Time zone selection
+  - [ ] Daylight saving time configuration
-  - NTP server configuration
+  - [ ] NTP server configuration
+  - [ ] Time zone selection improvements

+- System Features
+  - [ ] Current connection status display
-  - Daylight saving time options
+  - [ ] More customization options

 ## Contributing

-This is a hobby project aimed at providing an open-source alternative for these popular WiFi clock displays.
-Contributions are welcome!
+This is a new hobby project aimed at providing an open-source alternative for these popular WiFi clock displays.
+The project is in its early stages and welcomes contributions!
 Please feel free to submit pull requests or open issues for any bugs or feature requests.

 ## Why Open Source?